WHITE FRAGILITY–BEYOND THE WHITE ECHO CHAMBER

-Robin DiAngelo’s book White Fragility has proven to be a cultural touchstone for our time.
-It is not uncommon in the US, though, that many white people don’t have regular contact with non-white people.
-Most white people, then, are only discussing race in an “echo chamber” of other white frames of reference—not the most conducive environment for real expanse.
+The book White Fragility has become a cultural touchstone for our time.
+Most white people, though, report having no regular contact with non-white people and can only discuss race in an “echo chamber” of other white frames of reference.

-African American writer Nanette D. Massey of Buffalo, N.Y., believes we are way beyond holding hands when it comes to talking about race.
-This is your chance to contextualize your questions around race and equity from an unfiltered, real world, lived experience rather than a theoretical framework that only “echoes” back what you think you already know.
-Massey will present her take on the book’s ideas in frank, practical terms.
-The goal is to leave audiences with self-clarity and the ability to participate in conversations within their own personal spheres of influence with genuine confidence, humor, and humility.
+With black workshop facilitator Nanette D. Massey of Buffalo, N.Y., this is your chance to contextualize race from an unfiltered, real world experience rather than theory.
+With frankness and practicality, Massey’s goal is to leave audiences with self-clarity and the ability to participate in conversations within their own personal spheres of influence with genuine confidence, humor, and humility.

 3:00 PM to 4 :30 PM Eastern